gangelo/monkeyengine/README.md

 Have some fun!
 MonkeyEngine is a gem that allows virtual monkeys to tap away on a virtual keyboard.

+Run the following rake task at the command line to see a little sample app:

+$ bundle exec rake engine:run

 ## Installation

 Add this line to your application's Gemfile: